EDM-Research/Real-time-Neural-Rendering-of-LiDAR-Point-Clouds/README.md

 ## Usage

-See example for example code.
-Example scenes can be downloaded from [ScanNet++]{https://scannetpp.mlsg.cit.tum.de/scannetpp/}.
+See `example` for usage.
+Scenes can be downloaded from [ScanNet++](https://scannetpp.mlsg.cit.tum.de/scannetpp/).
+Please download the pre-trained model using Git LFS, or manually download the files if Git LFS is not available.

 To compile the model for your architecture using Tensor RT do the following:
 ```